peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  <b>Returns:</b>

-True if this value represents a number (including infinity and not-a-number or NaN) and has no tags; otherwise, false.
+ `true`  if this value represents a number (including infinity and not-a-number or NaN) and has no tags; otherwise,  `false`  .

 <a id="IsTagged"></a>
 ### IsTagged